-'Operational risk' The risk of loss to the bank from inadequate or failed processes or systems, human factors or due to external events (e.g. fraud) where the root cause is not due to credit or market risks.
+'Operational risk' The risk of loss to the Barclays Group from inadequate or failed processes or systems, human factors or due to external events (e.g. fraud) where the root cause is not due to credit or market risks.

-'Operational Riskdata eXchange Association (ORX)' The Operational Riskdata eXchange Association (ORX) is a not-for-profit industry association dedicated to advancing the measurement and management of operational risk in the global financial services industry.
+[']Operational Riskdata eXchange Association (ORX)' The Operational Riskdata eXchange Association (ORX) is a not-for-profit industry association dedicated to advancing the measurement and management of operational risk in the global financial services industry.
 Barclays is a member of ORX.

-'Origination led' Focus on high-margin, low-capital fee-based activities and related hedging opportunities.
+(Origination led' Focus on high-margin, low-capital fee-based activities and related hedging opportunities.

-'O-SII Buffer' As part of the implementation of CRD V requirements in the UK, the Other Systemically Important Institutions (O-SII) Buffer replaces the CRD IV Systemic Risk Buffer.
-For implementation in January 2021, the O-SII Buffer was set at the same rate as a firms' previous SRB buffer.
+'O-SII Buffer' Common Equity Tier 1 capital required to be held under CRD to ensure that O-SIIs build up surplus capital to compensate for the systemic risk that such institutions represent to the financial system.
+As part of the implementation of CRD V requirements in the UK, the Other Systemically Important Institutions (O-SII) Buffer replaced the CRD IV Systemic Risk Buffer.

-'Other systemically important institutions (OSII)' Other systemically important institutions are institutions that are deemed to create risk to financial stability due to their systemic importance.
+'Other systemically important institutions (O-SII)' Other systemically important institutions are institutions that are deemed to create risk to financial stability due to their systemic importance.